Ava's Demon: Premise

 Ava's Demon is set in the year 3031 AD, in a universe of interplanetary travel and advanced medical science, where some people have obtained god-like powers through science.
 The comic follows Ava Ire, a teenager that has a personal demon that has tormented her since her birth.
 The demon, Wrathia, can briefly possess her and make her scream violent insanities, and has urged her to commit suicide.

-After Ava comes close to death, Wraitha reveals what she truly is – the ghost of an alien queen – and offers Ava a pact.
+After Ava comes close to death, Wrathia reveals what she truly is – the ghost of an alien queen – and offers Ava a pact.
 The pact requires Ava to bind more closely to Wrathia, and to help Wrathia defeat a being with numerous followers.
 Wrathia seeks revenge on Titan, a god-like figure who destroyed Wrathia's empire.
 Ava also learns that other people have demons as well.

 Development

 Inspiration

 Fus said that they wanted to create comics since childhood, but to make money went into 3D animation and worked for both Pixar and DreamWorks.
 While interning at Pixar, they were taught the process of creating successful stories.
-Fus started working on Ava's Demon during their spare time while working at Dreamworks – at the time, they did not expect it to make a sustainable career.
+Fus started working on Ava's Demon during their spare time while working at DreamWorks – at the time, they did not expect it to make a sustainable career.
 Fus described the original idea for Ava's Demon as "a collage of stuff I’ve absorbed that I really like, like The Fifth Element and Alien and Kubrick films."